 If letters of credit are used to meet capital and surplus requirements a Form E-702 Irrevocable Letter of Credit must be adhered to by the institution issuing the letter of credit.
 Copies should be made and enclosed as required by the application.
 Each affidavit must be filled out in its entirety and no substitute for this form will be accepted.
-Click here for the E-702 Irrevocable Letter of Credit form.

-All applications will be reviewed by one of the nine review firms appointed by the Commissioner.
+All applications will be reviewed by one of the twelve review firms appointed by the Commissioner.
 The firms' duties are of an advisory nature only and final approval or disapproval of an application will be made by the Commissioner only.

 All books, records, and other information necessary for a statutory examination should be located in Vermont.